technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 14 - Configure the inbox setting for agents.md

     ![A screenshot of a computer Description automatically generated](./media/media14/image6.png)

-**Summary** - You configured the inbox in Contact Center admin center or Customer Service admin center by editing the agent experience profile to meet your preferred inbox settings.
+**Summary** - You configured the inbox in Customer Service admin center by editing the agent experience profile to meet your preferred inbox settings.